 - Non-trading fees.
 These occur related to some operations you make in your account, i.e. depositing money to your account, withdrawing money from it or not trading for an extended amount of time.

-We compare Freetrade fees with its closest competitors, DEGIRO and Revolut.
+We compare Freetrade fees with its closest competitors, Stake and Passfolio.

 Freetrade trading fees